Navigating a second year of COVID is hard for everyone. But if you’re not getting enough quality sleep, it can feel nearly impossible.

 Tip #2: Go off the grid.

 At least an hour before bed, turn off all electronics (this includes Netflix, news feeds, and email) to give your brain time to get into sleep mode.
 The blue light from your phone, laptop, and TV screens can mess with your internal clock and make it harder for you to fall asleep.
-Plus, binging coronavirus coverage before bed isn’t doing you any good.
+Plus, doomscrolling before bed isn’t doing you any good.

 Tip #3: Get your heart pumping during the day.